 In 1985 I saw a teaser for a cartoon called Robotech, soon to be debuting on our local UHF station, KHBK (channel 44).
+It would be my first exposure to what I would learn was anime.

 [Via] PSO Archive